openmv/openmv/src/stm32cubeai/Readme.md

 Open OpenMV IDE, and click the *Connect* button on the bottom-right side.

-You can start from this sample code, running the MNIST example we used bellow (The code is provided as `sample_script.py` in this directory)
+You can start from this example code, running the MNIST example we used bellow (The code is provided as `example_script.py` in this directory)

 ```python
 # STM32 CUBE.AI on OpenMV MNIST Example